yorevs/askai/README.md

   - CentOS 7 and higher
   - Fedora 31 and higher

-You may want to install HsPyLib on other OS's and it will probably work, but there are no guarantees that it **WILL ACTUALLY WORK**.
+You may want to install HsPyLib on another OS's and it will probably work, but there are no guarantees that it **WILL ACTUALLY WORK**.

 #### Applications / Libraries

-The following software are required:
+The following software is required:

-- FFMPEG (To allow playing audio and video files from your terminal).
+- FFMPEG (This allows you to play audio and video files from your terminal).
 - PORTAUDIO (To allow microphone recordings).

 ##### macOS installation